-2. In analog television systems, sync is the portion of the video signal which occurs during blanking and is used to synchronize the operation of cameras, monitors, and other equipment.
+The portion of an encoded video signal that occurs during blanking and is used to synchronize the operation of cameras, monitors, and other equipment.
 Horizontal sync occurs within the blanking period in each horizontal scanning line, and vertical sync occurs within the vertical blanking period.
-A color black signal is often used for synchronizing different pieces of analog equipment.